Trains to Derby

 Tip 6: Look at the price of 2 singles

 Derby is home to several museums.
 The Silk Mill, formerly known as the Derby Industrial Museum, was Britain’s first factory and is part of the Derwent Valley Mills UNESCO World Heritage Site.
-Another museum, the Derby Museum, and Art Gallery features an outstanding collection of porcelain products that have been manufactured in this city since 1750.
+Another museum, the Derby Museum, and Art Gallery features an outstanding collection of porcelain products manufactured in this city since 1750.

 Tip 7: Standard fares aren't always the cheapest

 The Pickford’s House Museum, featuring recreated Georgian rooms is well worth visiting.
 You can also go to Derby Cathedral, although it might not be the most spectacular of English Cathedrals, it’s known for its impressive 16th-century tower that you can climb up for a view of the city.
-Another church that’s well worth a visit is the St. Mary’s Chapel in Bridge Gate, this 14th-century bridge chapel is among the oldest surviving buildings in the city.
+Another church that’s well worth a visit is the St. Mary’s Chapel in Bridge Gate; this 14th-century bridge chapel is among the oldest surviving buildings in the city.

 Tip 8: Railcards help make you savings

-Senior railcards for over 60's can be bought for 3-years for just £70, while disabled passengers can purchase a card for just £20 a year.
+Senior railcards for over 60's can be bought for 3-years for just £70, while disabled passengers can purchase a card for only £20 a year.
 There are other Railcards on sale including the 16-25 and 26-30 railcards and network railcard.